-Once the chip is installed, you will need to fasten it with the lever according to the method stipulated on the user manual to keep it in place firmly.
+Once the chip is installed, you must fasten it with the lever according to the method stipulated in the user manual to keep it in place firmly.

-One of the biggest issue here is that if you apply the pressure on the lever when the CPU is not positioned and aligned correctly on top of the pins on the motherboard socket, it can damage the CPU or the pins on the socket itself.
+One of the most significant issues here is that applying pressure on the lever when the CPU is not positioned and aligned correctly on top of the pins on the motherboard socket can damage the CPU or the pins on the socket itself.

 BGA Surface Mount Technology

-Ball Grid Array or BGA is a fairly old surface-mount technology for processor chips and CPU sockets utilized primarily by mobile devices.
+Ball Grid Array, or BGA, is a relatively old surface-mount technology for processor chips and CPU sockets utilized primarily by mobile devices.

-However, unlike the LGA CPUs, with BGA the connection points are SOLDERED on the the motherboard.
+However, unlike the LGA CPUs, with BGA, the connection points are SOLDERED on the motherboard.

-Is BGA Really a Socket? – Advantages of BGA
+Is BGA a Socket? – Advantages of BGA

-Essentially, BGA based CPUs do not plug in to a dedicated socket on a motherboard.
-The definition of a ‘socket’ entails that the CPU can be plugged in and out.
+BGA-based CPUs do not plug into a dedicated socket on a motherboard.
+A ‘socket’ means the CPU can be plugged in and out.

-One of the biggest benefit of BGA is that it is easier to mass produce.
-The large solder ball contacts found on the back of the BGA CPUs are far easier to print as compared to the very precise and intricate flat contacts found on LGA and pins found on the PGA CPUs.
+One of the most significant benefits of BGA is that it is easier to mass produce.
+The extensive solder ball contacts on the back of the BGA CPUs are far easier to print than the authentic and intricate flat connections found on LGA and pins on the PGA CPUs.

-Additionally, a single ball has a far larger surface area compared to the precise and minute contacts and pins on the LGA and PGA CPUs, hence, they are easier to align with the motherboard as well.
+Additionally, a single ball has a far larger surface area than the precise and minute contacts and pins on the LGA and PGA CPUs.
+Hence, they are easier to align with the motherboard as well.

-All this culminates to better economical value for the manufacturers.
-The devices using BGA can be mass produced far more easily and quickly as compared to the other surface mounting techniques.
+All this culminates in better economic value for the manufacturers.
+The devices using BGA can be mass-produced far more easily and quickly than the other surface mounting techniques.

-Additionally, given the fact that mobile devices like laptops are meant to move around and may occasionally come across serious bumps and shocks, the CPU must be soldered firmly in place so that it does not accidentally unplug from its socket.
+Additionally, given that mobile devices like laptops are meant to move around and may occasionally come across serious bumps and shocks, the CPU must be soldered firmly in place, not accidentally unplugged from its socket.

 Who Uses BGA Sockets?

-However, the BGA sockets are also used in devices other than PCs, such as smartphones and tablets as well.
-Therefore, Apple, Qualcomm, MediaTek and the rest of the smartphone/tablet CPU manufacturers use BGA sockets.
+However, the BGA sockets are also used in devices other than PCs, such as smartphones and tablets.
+Therefore, Apple, Qualcomm, MediaTek, and other smartphone/tablet CPU manufacturers use BGA sockets.